harbour/core/README.md

      Build space separated <l> list of additional `.hbp` projects.

+   - `HB_BUILD_NAME=[<name>]`

+     Create named build.
+This allows to keep multiple builds in parallel for any given platform/compiler.
+F.e. debug / release.

+     > In current implementation it's appended to compiler directory name, so
+     > all filesystem/platform name rules and limits apply.
+(Back)slashes will be
+     > stripped from the name though.

    - `HB_USER_LIBS=[<list>]`

      Add space separated `<list>` of libs to link process.